-Public square lacks connectivity and feels isolated.
+- material choices between private shop frontages and public footway. - 3 Public square lacks connectivity and feels isolated.
 It has very little greenery.
 The seating provided is not accessible and is poorly maintained.
 The square and surrounding streets are poorly lit.
-It does not provide a quality or complimentary setting for the landmark building.
+It does not provide a quality or complimentary setting for the landmark building. - 4 Street furniture function is focused on managing traffic and pedestrian movements. - 5 Long stretch of on-street parking with no Blue Badge spaces or waiting restrictions. - 6 There are no planters or street trees.

-- Planters installed along the length of the 1 High Street. - 2 Street furniture rationalised and bollards / guardrailing removed.
-Clearly defined furniture and movement zones along the footway. - improve shop frontages. - lighting, cycle parking, accessible seating and spill-out areas for hospitality.

-- Zebra crossing provides pedestrian priority 6 at all times and reduces severance effect of the street. - 20mph posted speed limit.
-6 - Build-out visually breaks up the street and delineates parking spaces and taxi rank. - crossing points are provided in addition to controlled crossings, to provide crossstreet permeability between shops.
+- 1 Planters installed along the length of the High Street. - 2 Street furniture rationalised and bollards / guardrailing removed.
+Clearly defined furniture and movement zones along the footway. - 3 Work with businesses and landlords to improve shop frontages. - 4 Public square improved with planting, lighting, cycle parking, accessible seating and spill-out areas for hospitality. - 5 Zebra crossing provides pedestrian priority at all times and reduces severance effect of the street. - 6 20mph posted speed limit. - 7 Build-out visually breaks up the street and delineates parking spaces and taxi rank. - 8 As traffic volume is low, uncontrolled crossing points are provided in addition to controlled crossings, to provide crossstreet permeability between shops.